 Good grooming and personal hygiene are essential for health care providers and usually is the basis for your patients' first impression of you.
-Along these lines, ATS should maintain a neat and professional appearance at all times during clinical experiences.
+Along these lines, ATSs should maintain a neat and professional appearance at all times during clinical field experiences.
 Their appearance should not distract from the professional image they are trying to develop.
 Any jewelry should be minimal, professionally tasteful, and should not interfere with the performance of any clinical procedures or tasks.
-Extremes of appearance are to be avoided during clinical experiences.
+Extremes of appearance are to be avoided during clinical field experiences.
 Facial hair should be professional and kept neat and tidy.
-Shaping facial hair to a particular style in not allowed.
+Shaping facial hair to a particular style is not permitted.

-Students should be aware that clinical experiences require specific professional attire.
-Students are issued and have the opportunity to purchase UMU athletic training uniform shirts and other gear.
-Only clothing that is UMU Athletic Training oriented and preapproved will be acceptable for clinical experiences.
-Certain clinical experiences (games, events, travel, etc.) will require a specific dress code that may vary from other clinical experiences.
-Students should clarify the dress code for each specific clinical experience with their clinical preceptor on or before the first day of the clinical experience.
-Students who do not comply with the dress code for their clinical experience may be excused from the experience for the day and subject to disciplinary action.
+Students should be aware that clinical field experiences require specific professional attire.
+ATSs are issued and have the opportunity to purchase UMU athletic training uniform shirts and other gear.
+Only clothing that is UMU athletic training oriented and preapproved will be acceptable for clinical field experiences.
+Certain clinical field experiences (games, events, travel, etc.) will require a specific dress code that may vary from other clinical field experiences.
+ATSs should clarify the dress code for each specific clinical field experience with their clinical preceptor on or before the first day of the clinical field experience.
+ATSs who do not comply with the dress code for their clinical field experience may be excused from the experience for the day and subject to disciplinary action.
 An ongoing pattern of inappropriate dress may be grounds for dismissal from the experience and/or ATP.
 Be sure to clarify appearance expectations with your clinical preceptor prior to beginning each clinical experience.

+Name badges to identify ATSs as students and not ATs should be worn at all clinical field experiences, both home and way, practices and games.
+Name badges are to worn above the waist and are not to be obstructed by clothing, hair, etc. Name badges are purchased for newly entering ATSs and extra or replacement name badges must be purchased by the ATS.
+If a preceptor or any member of the ATP faculty or staff observe an ATS not wearing their name badge, the ATS may be sent home from the clinical field experience for the day and may be subject to disciplinary action.
 On occasion, there will be opportunities for the ATS to participate in extra events (e.g. Conference championships, tournaments, HS events, etc.).
-When these events are organized by UMU Athletics, you will be supervised by a UMU Preceptor and the event is considered part of your clinical experience.
+When these events are organized by UMU athletics, you will be supervised by a UMU preceptor and the event is considered part of your clinical field experience.
 In these situations, the usual dress code will be in effect.
-In the event that these extra events are not associated with a clinical experience (i.e. you are not being supervised by a UMU Preceptor then you are not functioning as a component of the UMU ATP, nor are you functioning as an Athletic Training Student.
-In these situations, you should NOT wear any UMU athletic training uniform attire or any clothing that would identify you as an athletic training student.
+In the event that these extra events are not associated with a clinical field experience (i.e. you are not being supervised by a UMU preceptor then you are not functioning as a component of the UMU ATP, nor are you functioning as an ATS.
+In these situations, you should not wear any UMU athletic training uniform attire or any clothing that would identify you as an ATS.